 Next to calcium, phosphorus is the most abundant mineral in the body.
 These 2 important nutrients work closely together to build strong bones and teeth.
-About 85% of phosphorus in the body can be found in bones and teeth, but it is also present in cells and tissues throughout the body.
+About 85% of the body's phosphorus is in bones and teeth.
+Phosphorous is also present in smaller amounts in cells and tissues throughout the body.
 Phosphorus helps filter out waste in the kidneys and plays an essential role in how the body stores and uses energy.
 It also helps reduce muscle pain after a hard workout.
 Phosphorus is needed for the growth, maintenance, and repair of all tissues and cells, and for the production of the genetic building blocks, DNA and RNA.
 Phosphorus is also needed to help balance and use other vitamins and minerals, including vitamin D, iodine, magnesium, and zinc.

 Most people get plenty of phosphorus in their diets.
 The mineral is found in milk, grains, and protein rich foods.
 Some health conditions such as diabetes, starvation, and alcoholism can cause levels of phosphorus in the body to fall.
 The same is true of conditions that make it hard for people to absorb nutrients, such as Crohn's disease and celiac disease.
 Some medications can cause phosphorus levels to drop, including some antacids and diuretics (water pills).
 Symptoms of phosphorus deficiency include loss of appetite, anxiety, bone pain, fragile bones, stiff joints, fatigue, irregular breathing, irritability, numbness, weakness, and weight change.
 In children, decreased growth and poor bone and tooth development may occur.